psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    .. math:: \frac{1}{n}\sum_{rxn}^{n}{\textsf{\textsl{name}}_{rxn}-\text{REF}_{rxn}}

-.. psivar:: db_name DATABASE ROOT-MEAN-SQUARE SIGNED DEVIATION
+.. psivar:: db_name DATABASE ROOT-MEAN-SQUARE DEVIATION

    The rms deviation [\ |kcalpermol|\ ] of the requested method *name* from the stored reference values for the requested reactions in